Guide to health savings accounts (HSAs)

 Know what expenses are eligible

 They can even use their HSA for basic over-the-counter items, such as bandages, sunscreen, and cold and allergy medicine.
-The more you educate your employees on HSA-items, the more they’ll utilize their funds.
+The more you educate your employees on HSA items, the more they'll utilize their funds.

-Consolidate multiple health savings accounts
+Consolidate multiple HSAs

 Some people may have more than one HSA in their lifetime.
-For example, you might have an employee that already has an HSA from a previous employer and then opened up a new one at your company.
+For example, you might have an employee who already has an HSA from a previous employer and then opened up a new one at your company.

 Individuals with multiple HSAs can consolidate them into a single account so they can accelerate overall growth.
 Also, to make HSAs eligible for investment, they must have a minimum balance, so combining accounts can help participants reach those requirements faster.